 Instead of outsourcing the entire creation process of dashboards and algorithms, we think you should involve your business analysts and help them become more self-reliant and hyper-efficient.

 Create a Data Team

 A Data Team is a team of enabled analysts that can solve business problems and facilitate smarter decisions with data.
-It is part of the organization and creates trusted, scalable data products that matter to the organization.
+This is part of the organization and creates trusted, scalable data products that matter to the organization.
 They are the ones that can create dashboards and algorithms effectively if they can work on a great Data Analytics Platform.

-A Data Analytics Platform is an integrated set of software products and services that
+A Data Analytics Platform is an integrated set of software products and services that:

 - stores and processes data

 - lets analysts share data with colleagues, stakeholders and other software services

 - governs the game rules of working with data

 With a great Data Analytics Platform, analysts can solve those cases fast and at a fraction of the cost.
 Who can create and maintain this platform?